 What’s a Half Marathon?
-Is it time to check this off your bucket list?
+Is it time to run your first half marathon?

 What is a half marathon?